jameswilley16/hangman178/README.md

 Table of Contents, if the README file is long

-A description of the project: C
+A description of the project:
+The code can now take in a guess, check if the guess is a single letter and see if the guess is in a word.

 Installation instructions